 The tour states that it is appropriate for people of all ages, and there are no “jump scares” or scare actors along the tour.
-Kids that are scared by ghost stories might be nervous but most children do well along the tour.
-Well-behaved dogs are welcome, as well.
+Kids who are scared by ghost stories might be nervous but most children do well along the tour.
+Well-behaved pets are welcome on this dog-friendly tour, too.

 When to Tour

-While the tour is generally open year-round except for Wednesdays, Sundays, and holidays, a tour in the fall season can really up the creepiness factor.
+While the tour is generally open year-round except for Wednesdays, Sundays, and holidays, going ghost hunting in the fall season can really up the creepiness factor.
 It is the perfect way to get into the Halloween spirit!

 Note that in late autumn it can get quite chilly after dark, so dress appropriately in warm layers and comfortable walking shoes.
 Reservations are recommended.